TrustAGI-Lab/MTG/ReadMe.txt

 	Shirui Pan, Jia Wu, Xingquan Zhu, Chengqi Zhang, and Philip Yu.
 Joint Structure Feature Exploration and Regularization for Multi-Task Graph Classification.
 TKDE, 2015.

 Description:
 	This package includes two variants of MTG, i.e., MTG-l1 and MTG-l21.
-In general, MTG iteratives solves two subproblems:
+In general, MTG iteratively solves two subproblems:
 		(1) Multi-task learning (MTL) for vector data with logistic loss function (2) Most discriminative subgraph selection
 	For the first subproblem, we employ MALSAR solver [1] to solve the multi-task problem.
-For the second subproblem, MTG  mploys a Top K subgraph miner in Java with upper bounds to prune the unpromissing subgraph space.
+For the second subproblem, MTG  mploys a Top K subgraph miner in Java with upper bounds to prune the unpromising subgraph space.

 Folders and Files: